WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-20-history-of-the-pack-the-great-wolf.md

 "A scrabble of ragtag ships, you transformed yourselves into a fleet of a lethal fighting force.
 Where others fell, you endured.
 For this moment.

 "This moment, you will claim your place in the galaxy.
-This moment, you will look across the battle field.
+This moment, you will look across the battlefield.
 You will see the enemy armada assembled against you.
 And you will say, "No more."

 "No more will I stand aside.
 No more will I go unheard.
 No more will I sit idly by and watch as others tear the galaxy apart.
 No more will I endure.